 • Recovering - to return to normalcy quickly and without unacceptable consequences in the interim.

-CIPC’s membership of regional representatives and subject matter experts work to ensure that CIP functions vital to the industry are fully integrated and coordinated with the governments of the United States and Canada.
+CIPC’s membership of regional representatives and subject matter experts work to ensure that CIP functions vital to the industry are fully integrated and coordinated with the U.S. and Canadian governments.